Digital imaging: Changing environment

-Great strides have been made in the field of digital imaging.
-Negatives and exposure are foreign concepts to many, and the first digital image in 1920 led eventually to cheaper equipment, increasingly powerful yet simple software, and the growth of the Internet.
+The use of negatives and details about photographic exposure are foreign concepts to many, as the first digital image in 1920 led eventually to less expensive equipment, increasingly powerful yet simple software, and the growth of the Internet.

 The constant advancement and production of physical equipment and hardware related to digital imaging has affected the environment surrounding the field.
-From cameras and webcams to printers and scanners, the hardware is becoming sleeker, thinner, faster, and cheaper.
-As the cost of equipment decreases, the market for new enthusiasts widens, allowing more consumers to experience the thrill of creating their own images.
+From cameras and webcams to printers and scanners, the hardware is becoming sleeker, thinner, faster, and less expensive.
+As the cost of equipment decreases, the market for new enthusiasts widens.